rasumovsky/51_HggDM/README.md

 ### Setting up the package.

 ##### User modifications
-New users will need to modify src/DMAnalysis.h and possibly the makefile in order to run the code.
-All input and output file locations for the programs are built around the locations provided in DMAnalysis.h (masterInput, masterOutput, packageLocation, clusterFileLocation, and fileName*).
+New users will need to modify data/settingsHDM.cfg and possibly the makefile in order to run the code.
+All input and output file locations for the programs are built around the locations provided in the settings (masterInput, masterOutput, packageLocation, clusterFileLocation, and fileName*).
 Sub- directories will be created as necessary by the program.